anshulchahar/docanalyze/docs/user-guide/features.md

 ### Content Summarization

-Using Google's Gemini API, DocAnalyze can generate concise summaries of document content, highlighting:
+Using Google's Gemini API, Solva can generate concise summaries of document content, highlighting:

 - Key topics and themes
 - Main arguments or points